 Japan has a long history with whaling; in fact, handheld harpoons dating back to 10,000 B.C. have been found.
-At the turn of the twentieth century, the introduction of steamships and grenade-tipped harpoon guns gave the Japanese an even bigger advantage for securing whale meat.
+At the turn of the 20th century, the introduction of steamships and grenade-tipped harpoon guns gave the Japanese an even bigger advantage for securing whale meat.
 By 1934, Japan had expanded its whaling operations into Antarctica.
 During World War II, the hunting of whales helped keep Japanese citizens fed; so much so that by 1947, whale meat made up almost half of all animal protein consumed in the nation.
 By the 1960s, whales continued to make up nearly one-quarter of the Japanese diet.

 Although whale meat is no longer a Japanese food staple, attempts from the outside to stop the nation’s whaling operations are perceived by many Japanese as a threat to their culture.
 Eating whale meat, they say, is an old and entrenched Japanese tradition, and the words and actions of foreigners who oppose Japanese whaling are culturally arrogant.
 According to a June 11, 2014, CNN story, Japan’s Prime Minister Shinzo Abe stated that in contrast to the foreign perception that the country’s whalers mercilessly exploit the marine mammals, the Japanese show respect by holding religious services at the end of every hunting season.
 “It is regrettable,” CNN reports Abe as saying, “that this part of Japanese culture is not understood.”